Welcome to Victorian Page-

 COPYRIGHT

 I do not knowingly publish on this site any material in copyright for which I have not obtained permission.
-Should I have done so inadvertently please inform me so that the material can be removed.
-See Editor's Mailbag for contact details.
+Should I have done so inadvertently please inform me so that the material can be removed.See CONTACT link below.

 Unless otherwise stated Barbara Onslow is the author of and holds the copyright of the articles published on this site.
 Readers are free to use material for personal and private, but not commercial, uses on the following conditions.

-Use of it in typed, printout or written forms should be acknowledged by quoting the author, date accessed and website.
+Use of it in digital, typed, printout or written forms should be acknowledged by quoting the author, date accessed and website.

 Use of it on a non-commercial website should give a link to this page.